 OREI developers and mariners should be aware that individual devices, sub stations, cables to and from devices, and other infrastructure may not be visible on ENC/ECDIS if the operator has not displayed the corresponding layer.

-Relevant Authorities could consider identifying and establishing navigable channels, or recommended routes, around or through OREI areas.
+Relevant authorities could consider identifying and establishing navigable channels, or recommended routes, around or through OREI areas.

 Obscuration of Other Vessels